BestTimesToVisit.com Logo

 Taxis

-Readily available throughout Sharm El Sheikh, taxis are metered but it's always a good idea to agree on a fare beforehand, especially for longer distances.
-Negotiation is common, particularly at night or in less central areas.
-They are a convenient option for point-to-point travel.
+Readily available throughout Sharm El Sheikh, taxis are metered but it's always wise to agree on a fare beforehand, especially for longer distances or trips to less frequented areas.
+Negotiate politely but firmly; it's expected.

 Cost:Negotiable, but expect to pay around EGP 50-100 for shorter trips within the city.
-Longer journeys to Naama Bay or Old Town can cost more.
+Longer trips to Naama Bay from the airport could cost EGP 200-300.

 Tip:Use reputable taxi stands or apps like Careem or Uber for better pricing and safety.
-Always confirm the fare before starting your journey.
+Always confirm the fare before you start your journey.
 Avoid taxis that seem overly eager to pick you up, especially at night.

 Careem/Uber

-Ride-hailing apps like Careem and Uber are widely used in Sharm El Sheikh, offering a convenient and relatively safe alternative to taxis.
-They provide upfront pricing and allow for cashless payments.
+Ride-hailing apps like Careem and Uber are increasingly popular in Sharm El Sheikh, offering a convenient and relatively safe alternative to taxis.
+They provide upfront pricing.

 Cost:Varies depending on distance and demand, but generally comparable to or slightly more expensive than taxis.